TriffnixXIV/Ravens-Brew/New Stuff/Dodging.md

 If all spots within 10 feet are occupied, you fall prone in place, even if the Dodge check succeeded.

 When trying to dodge & roll in response to a critical hit, you roll with disadvantage.

-***Evasive Stance***: You can use your Action to focus on dodging attacks.
-You can use the Dodge Reaction (see above) and Dodge & Roll Reaction (see above) a number of times equal to your Proficiency Bonus without using a Reaction until the start of your next turn.